ExploreASL/Documentation/source/Tutorials-Import.md

 ...where 1 here is the whole Import module, which is divided in 3 parts `[1 1 1]` - more details are provided in the [Tutorial on ExploreASL Execution](./../Tutorials-Execution/).

+After running the import module, it is important to validate that your data are complete and in proper BIDS, using the BIDS validator, which can be found [HERE](https://bids-standard.github.io/bids-validator/).
+The BIDS validator will also give you hints if your data or metadata differ between scans, which can occur if a scanner is updated.

 ## Example dataset for Import with ExploreASL

 The ExampleStudy has an original directory structure as follows: `ExampleStudy/sourcedata/subject/session/scan_ID`, and the directories containing the DICOMs.
 See image below: